LandscapeCombinator/LandscapeCombinator/README.md

 For rivers, you can select all the segments, and then add a mesh on the landscape splines in the details panel to represent water.

 For buildings, it is recommended that you use regular splines (not landscape splines).
-When you generate regular splines, they are added to as Spline Components in your `SplinesBuilder` actor.
+When you generate regular splines, they are added to as Spline Components in your `SplineImporter` actor.
 Use the "Toggle Linear" button if you want buildings with straight walls.
 Then, drag a `BuildingsFromSplines` actor in your level.
 Select the parameters you want for your buildings (windows and doors meshes, materials, number of floors, etc.).